You trust us to encrypt your data.

 Our data centres, and technical service provision team, all hold current ISO27001:2013 certifications.
 As part of this, we operate a robust Information Security Management System, which helps us to appreciate, and mitigate technical risk at every level of our organisation.

 We hold a Certificate of Assurance that testifies to our compliance with the requirements of the UK Government Cyber Essentials Scheme.
 You may view our certificate here.

 We’re listed in the Digital Marketplace, and hold a current Crown Commercial Services Framework Agreement (G-Cloud 10), covering government procurement of our services.
 You may view our listing here.

 Solicitors Regulation Authority

-All of our services are fully compliant with the SRA’s Code of Conduct.
+Our service is fully compliant with the SRA’s Code of Conduct.
 You may download our CoC fact sheet here.

 - Public and Products Liability; £1,000,000

-- Professional Indemnity; £1,000,000
+- Professional Indemnity; £5,000,000

-- Employers’ Liability; £1,000,000
+- Employers’ Liability; £10,000,000